 Additional groups that comprise our Outreach Services Program address the realities of youth and community violence, including our Rage Resolution Group for those wishing to manage stress, injustice, and frustration without resorting to violence.
 Our Teen Violence Prevention Group offers teens nonjudgmental groups in which to explore in their lives and what they would like to change, with a focus on nonviolent solutions.
-The LGBTQI Teen Group provides a safe, nurturing environment in which teens of nonconforming genders and sexual orientations can navigate the extra complexities in their lives.

 The Outreach Program also provides training for the broader Los Angeles community.
 The Gang Awareness Training/A Therapeutic Education (GATE) focuses on gang culture within the context of the larger community and society by examining assumptions and judgments.
 The Community Counselor Certification Program (CCC) provides training for professionals and paraprofessionals from community-based organizations to work more effectively with their respective populations.

-And finally, SCCC through the Outreach Programs has entered into a partnership to provide individual and group counseling through the Watts Labor Community Action Committee in South Los Angeles, an organization with a 50-year history.
+Finally, SCCC partners with Watts Labor Community Action Committee in South Los Angeles to provide mental health services at our location on the WLCAC campus, SCCC-Watts.
 SCCC counselors provide individual psychotherapy, anger management and empowerment groups, teen substance services, and a Trauma-Informed Anger Management program that directly addresses personal trauma and community violence.

-We provide support for parents with our Best Practice Parenting program focuses on developing strengths, insight and self-soothing skills that assist people in being the kind of parents they wish to be.
+We provide support for parents with our Best Practice Parenting program which focuses on developing parents' strengths, insight and self-soothing skills that assist them in being the kind of parents they wish to be.

-During the school year SCCC counselors provide one-on-one counseling for students at Mid-City public elementary, middle and highs schools through our School-Based Counseling Program.
-Counseling is provided free of charge to the school, with additional no-cost counseling offered to students' families that choose to come to SCCC offices for additional services.
+During the school year, SCCC counselors provide one-on-one counseling for students at Mid-City public elementary, middle and highs schools through our School-Based Counseling Program.
+Counseling is provided free of charge to the school, with additional no-cost counseling offered to students' families at SCCC.

-The Trauma and Resiliency Training and Services program supports all of the above services by providing direct services to our clients and a third-year training program to counselors and supervisors, who receive state-of-theart training in somatic trauma treatment.
-Our field increasingly recognizes the role of adverse experiences and their effects as fundamental to an understanding of child and adult dysfunction.
-From The Abuse Prevention Program to Outreach Services, trauma-informed work has become central to our mission.
+The Trauma and Resiliency Training and Services program supports all of the above services by providing direct services to our clients and a third-year training program to counselors and supervisors, who receive state-of-the-art training in somatic trauma treatment.
+Our field increasingly recognizes the role adverse experiences play in the development of childhood and adult dysfunction.
+From the Abuse Prevention Program to Outreach Services, trauma-informed work has become central to our mission.

 We provide Psychiatric Services as an urgently needed adjunct to our mental health services.
-A consulting psychiatrist provides psychiatric assessment and ongoing medication management one day per week at our Pico location.
-In addition, she provides training on the interface between psychiatric services and mental health counseling to our counselors, adding an important element to our training programs.
+Two consulting psychiatrists provides psychiatric assessment and ongoing medication management two days per week at our Pico location.
+In addition, they provide training on the interface between psychiatric services and mental health counseling to our counselors, adding an important element to our training programs.

-All of these programs are supported by SCCC's rigorous, highly regarded Mental Health Training Program for counseling interns and paraprofessionals.
+All of these programs are supported by SCCC's rigorous, highly regarded Mental Health Training Program for counseling associates and paraprofessionals.
 Counselors complete a year of Clinical Skills Training, a second year of Family Therapy Training and an optional third year of Trauma and Resiliency Training.
 All counselors participate in weekly group and individual supervision with licensed mental health professionals.
-Additional training programs develop skills in treating trauma, school-based counseling and outreach, cognitive behavioral and gestalt counseling.
-SCCC also offers an AAMFT-approved Supervision Training for licensed psychotherapists who wish to supervise interns.
+Additional training programs develop skills in school-based counseling, outreach, gestalt therapy and sex therapy.

-A Brief History
+A Brief History -